Stability of Linear Set-Membership Filters With Respect to Initial Conditions: An Observation-Information Perspective: Introduction

 Set-Membership Filter (SMF) is a very important class of non-stochastic filters, which gives the optimal solution to the filtering problems with bounded noises whose probability distributions are unknown.
 It is fundamentally equivalent to the Bayes filter~\cite{sarkkaS2013BOOK} under the non-stochastic Markov condition (caused by unrelated noises)~\cite{CongY2022TAC}.
 For linear systems, it can be regarded as a non-stochastic counterpart of the well-known Kalman filter.
 Therefore, the SMF has great potentials in many important fields like control systems, telecommunications, and navigation, as the Bayes filter does.
 However, the linear SMFing has not drawn an adequate amount of attention to realize its full potential.
-One important issue is \emph{stability}, which characterizes whether the resulting estimate, as time elapses, is sensitive to the initial condition\footnote{Since the true initial distribution/range of the state (objectively determined by the system) is hard to know accurately, a guess of it (subjectively chosen by the filter designer, also referred to as initial condition) is used in the design of a filter.} of a filter~\cite{OconeD1996,vanHandel2006PhdThesis}.
+One important issue is \emph{stability w.r.t. the initial condition}\footnote{Similarly to the true initial distribution/measure and the initial condition for stochastic filters~\cite{OconeD1996,vanHandel2006PhdThesis}, in this article: the term true initial set refers to the set of all possible initial states (objectively determined by the system), which could be a singleton when we focus on one trial; the term initial condition (for SMFs) represents the initial set subjectively chosen in the design of a filter.}, which characterizes whether the resulting estimate, as time elapses, remains reliable when the filter is improperly initialized~\cite{OconeD1996,vanHandel2006PhdThesis}.

-For Kalman filters, stability is a central feature and well-established in an asymptotic manner: the posterior distribution, under some simple system assumptions, converges to the true conditional distribution of the system state (given all observed measurements) regardless of initial conditions~\cite{JazwinskiAH1970BOOK,KalmanR1961,LewisF2007BOOK}.
-This means measurements in stable filters can help correct/forget the information from the initial guess.
+For Kalman filters, stability w.r.t. the initial condition is a central feature and well-established in an asymptotic manner: the posterior distribution, under some simple system assumptions, converges to the true conditional distribution of the system state (given all observed measurements) regardless of initial conditions~\cite{JazwinskiAH1970BOOK,KalmanR1961,LewisF2007BOOK}.
+This means measurements in stable filters can help correct/forget the information from the initial condition.